jowasp/review-features/README.md

 The 'X' simbolize  a required requirement for that category.'-' Symbolizes that requirement is not needed for that category

-##The OWASP Project Lifecycle is broken down into the following stages:
+##The OWASP Project Lifecycle:

+is broken down into the following stages
 ###Project Idea:

 During this phase, a potential project leader promotes his project idea without a define roadmap or plan.
 No requirements are needed during this phase